-Note: The following Rule 28.1 (a) will come into force from 1 November 2020.
+The following version of Rule 28.1 (a) will come into force from 1 November 2021.

-- a) he while taking off, breaks the vertical plane of the take-off line with any part of his foot/shoe or prosthetic device, whether running up without jumping or in the act of jumping, or; - b) he takes off from outside either end of the board, whether beyond or before the extension of the take-off line or; - c) he employs any form of somersaulting whilst running up or in the act of jumping or; - d) after taking off, but before his first contact with the landing area, he touches the runway or the ground outside the runway or outside the landing area; or - e) in the course of landing, he touches the border of, or the ground outside the landing area closer to the take-off line than the nearest break made in the sand or; - f) he leaves the landing area in any manner other than that described in Rule 28.2. - 2.
+- a) he while taking off,(prior to the instant at which he ceases contact with the take-off board or ground), breaks the vertical plane of the take-off line with any part of his take-off foot/shoe or prosthetic device, whether running up without jumping or in the act of jumping, or; - b) he takes off from outside either end of the board, whether beyond or before the extension of the take-off line or; - c) he employs any form of somersaulting whilst running up or in the act of jumping or; - d) after taking off, but before his first contact with the landing area, he touches the runway or the ground outside the runway or outside the landing area; or - e) in the course of landing, he touches the border of, or the ground outside the landing area closer to the take-off line than the nearest break made in the sand or; - f) he leaves the landing area in any manner other than that described in Rule 28.2. - 2.
 When leaving the landing area, an athlete's first contact by foot with its border or the ground outside shall be further from the take-off line than the nearest break in the sand.
 (Which may be any mark made on overbalancing completely inside the landing area or when walking back closer to the take-off line than the initial break on landing.)